LAStools/LAStools/bin/lasthin_README.md

 Obviously you can always combine filtering, for example to keep only last returns ('-last_only') or to keep only two particular classifications ('-keep_class 2 8'), with the thinning.
 There are many other filters to choose from.
-Simply run 'lasthin -h' to lists them all.
+Simply run 'lasthin64 -h' to lists them all.

 The grid spacing default is 1 unit and it can be changed, for